Torre Egger

-Torre Egger is one of the mountains of the Southern Patagonian Ice Field in South America.
-It is located in a region which is disputed between Argentina and Chile, west of Cerro Chalten (also known as Fitz Roy).
-The peak is between Cerro Torre, the highest in a four mountain chain and Cerro Stanhardt.
-It is named after the Austrian alpinist Toni Egger (1926–1959), who died while attempting neighboring Cerro Torre.
+Torre Egger is one of the peaks in the Southern Patagonian Ice Field in South America, located between Argentina and Chile, west of Cerro Chalten (or Fitz Roy).
+Torre Egger lies between Cerro Torre, the highest in a four mountain chain and Cerro Standhardt.
+It is named after the Austrian alpinist Toni Egger (1926–1959), who died while climbing on Cerro Torre.

 First ascent

 In 1976, John Bragg, Jim Donini and Jay Wilson from the United States climbed Torre Egger by climbing first to the col between the peak and Cerro Torre, the Col of Conquest, and then up the ridge to the peak.
 The ascent was hampered by bad weather and took from December 1975 to February 22, 1976, when the 3-person team summited.